 A Protection Order is a civil remedy legally ordering a defendant (offending party) to stop all communication both direct (phone calls, text messages, email, personal visits at home/work) or indirect (message through a third party, leaving messages/gifts) with the applicant or plaintiff (victim of abuse).
 A Protection Order can be filed to protect either the victim and/or any minor children.
 There are 2 different types of Protection Orders:

-• Intimate Partner relationship (past/present relationship of a romantic nature).
+- Intimate Partner relationship (past/present relationship of a romantic nature), and

-2. Protection From Stalking, Sexual Assault, or Human Trafficking (PFSSAHF) Order:
+Protection From Stalking, Sexual Assault, or Human Trafficking (PFSSAHF) Order